isomerpages/moe-pasirrissec/_cca/Sports Groups/Basketball.md

 The Basketball CCA emphasises on 3 core values that the students are expected to uphold during and outside of training sessions. **Excellence, Perseverance and Passion**.
 They are expected to achieve excellence in everything that they do, persevere when the going gets tough and demonstrate passion in their CCA.

 ### **Highlights**
+EZ C Divsion Basketball 2025- Boys team qualifed and participated in League 1 (Top 16 schools in Singapore) of the National School Games.

 Participated in National School Games - EZ B Division Basketball 2025 with the Boys team emerging top 8 in the East Zone.

 Participated in National School Games - Basketball C Division 2024 with the Girls team merging Champion in League 3.